A Windows PC With XP, Vista or Windows 7 should work just fine.

 Sometimes the Password Exporter includes poorly encoded characters which makes the xml file invalid.
 The solution is to edit the file and remove those characters.

-Yes, It's written in .Net and available in the downloads section at the end of the article.
+Yes, It's written in .Net and available via My GitHub Account.

 I have a real job to do, so any support is limited and in my own time.